BA (Peking U); MS (University of Illinois at Urbana-Champaign); PhD (Stanford)

 +852 3943 7637

 Prof. Leilei Gao is an Associate Professor of Marketing at The Chinese University of Hong Kong (CUHK) Business School.
 She received her PhD in Marketing from Stanford University.
-Prof. Gao’s research interests lie in the area of consumer behaviour.
-She studies how people’s inner states are shaped by seemingly inconsequential situational factors, and how these externally determined mental states in turn influence people’s preference formation, decision making, goal-directed reactions and long-term goal setting.
-Her general research interest is reflected in three lines of work: (1) the external determinants of individuals’ intrinsic motivations and long-term goals-setting, (2) situational influences on individuals’ goal-directed activities and (3) the roles of tasks, contexts and situational factors in determining people’s judgment and decision making.
+Prof. Gao’s research interest centres on situational influences on consumers’ decision-making, goal-setting and self-regulations.
+Her research sheds light on the external determinants of goal-directed behaviours, promotes consumers’ self-control and well-being, and guides the design of effective marketing programmes.
 Prof. Gao’s research has been published in journals such as Journal of Marketing, Journal of Consumer Research, and Journal of Consumer Psychology.

 Integrated Marketing Communications